TransformAirports/uptime/README.md

 ### Enclosure Design

 The sensor enclosures are designed to protect hardware components from environmental factors, ensuring longevity and consistent performance.
-The materials and design considerations ensure that the hardware is protected aginst phisical damage and dust.
+The materials and design considerations ensure that the hardware is protected against physical damage and dust.
+The enclosure makes use of security tamper-resistant screws.

 ### Monitoring and Notifications